 My mind and heart is a jumbled up and convoluted mess.
 I’m sad and I’m angry and of course it’s about the confusion and deep and pervasive pain in Ferguson.
 And if you aren’t sad and angry then I would say maybe something died inside of you a long time ago.
 Because there’s a young man dead and parents who will never, ever get over it and there are businesses being burned and a whole lot of folks hating on one another and a whole bunch of others who are living in fear for their families…and so much more pain on so many levels.
 But what makes me just as sad and just as angry is what Ferguson says about the state of relational affairs in our nation as a whole.
 We didn’t just become a relational mess.
 We’ve been a relational mess.
 Ferguson simply displays the anger, tension and frustration that have been lingering beneath the surface of our lives…well, forever.
 Continue reading Kevin’s thoughts here.

 I also really appreciate the tone and the balance of this piece by my friend David Bailey.
 As an African American musician and worship leader, he seeks to bring about reconciliation through songs and art.
-His call for broader relationship and diversity resonates deeply with me.
+His call for broader relationships and diversity resonates deeply with me.

 Are we listening?
 We as a Christian community have to learn to listen across racial, ethnic, and socioeconomic lines.
 Our brothers and sisters in Ferguson are mourning without hope.
 Our brothers and sisters don’t feel heard and destroying property gives voice to the voiceless.

 Now let me be clear, rioting is wrong.
 With that said, it’s important to understand that this type of rioting is a misplaced cry for shalom.
-The community in Ferguson is crying out for things to be woven back together the way that God intended them to be.
+The community in Ferguson is crying out for things to be woven back together with the way that God intended them to be.